Travelling Abroad for Refugees

 Do you wish to pack your bags and go away for a while?
 Whether you want to travel for work- or family-related reasons or would like to have a holiday abroad, it is not always clear which countries you are permitted to go to as a refugee.
 Here, we try to clarify which countries you are allowed to travel to with your residence status and travel document as a refugee.

-• Persons entitled to asylum and recognised “refugees” according to the Geneva Refugee Convention
+- Persons entitled to asylum and recognised “refugees” according to the Geneva Refugee Convention

-• Stateless persons
+- Stateless persons

-• People who have subsidiary protection
+- People who have subsidiary protection

 The mentioned groups are often issued a passport replacement document ("Passersatzpapier") in Germany, which exists in three forms:

-• The travel document for refugees (Known as "Blauer Pass" or "Blue Passport")
+- The travel document for refugees (Known as "Blauer Pass" or "Blue Passport")

-• The travel document for stateless persons
+- The travel document for stateless persons ("Grey passport")

-• The travel document for foreigners
+- The travel document for foreigners ("Grey passport")

 In principle, you will be handed the travel document for refugees together with your residence permit at the Immigration Office.
 Learn more about the travel document for refugees in our chapter "Blue Passport".
 As a stateless person or someone who is residing in Germany under subsidiary protection or due to a national ban on deportation, you must apply for the travel document for foreigners and stateless persons ("Grey Passport" or "Grauer Pass") at the relevant Immigration Office.
-You will need to prove to the authorities that it is not likely or feasible for you to obtain a passport from your home country.
+You will need to prove to the authorities that it is not likely or feasible for you to obtain a passport from your country of origin.
 You can find the relevant Immigration Office at bamf.de.

 Can I travel abroad?

-You will find all the essential information about the travel document for refugees in our chapter "Blue Passport".
+You will find all the essential information about the "travel document for refugees" in our chapter "Blue Passport".

-In principle, you can travel abroad if you hold a travel document for foreigners or stateless persons (the so-called "Gray passport").
+In principle, you can travel abroad if you hold a "travel document for foreigners or stateless persons" (the so-called "Gray passport").
 For most countries, however, you need a visa, plus, not all countries recognise the "Grey Passport" as a valid travel document.
 Before planning a trip, you can contact the embassy of the country in question to see whether they recognise your travel document and issue you a visa or not.
 On the last page of this UNHCR report, you can see a list of countries which recognise the "Gray Passport".
 Whether you will be issued a visa depends on various factors such as your country of origin, nationality, your situation in Germany and alike, so it is difficult to predict the result of your visa application.

 As someone who holds a "Grey Passport", you can go to all the Schengen States without a visa and stay there for up to three months.
 You can find a list of Schengen states at auswaertiges-amt.de.

-Important: What are the “Schengen states”?
+Good to know: What are the “Schengen states”?

 The "Schengen States" are a group of countries in Europe that have agreed to keep their shared borders open to free travel.
 This means that residents of these countries can travel from one Schengen country to another without passport controls or visa requirements as if they were in their own country.
 This means that you are allowed to enter and travel within the Schengen States as a tourist for three months within a period of 180 days.